osumasum1/FinalDb/README.md

 Kudos service was developed with DropWizard and Java.
 It uses Cassandra.
 The following end-points were developed for this service.

 - POST /kudos/createkudo
--   GET /kudos
--   GET /kudos/simpleKudos
+- DELETE /kudos/deleteKudo/{id}
--   GET /kudos/destino/{id}
+- GET /kudos/allKudos 	with "page" and "size" query parameters.
--   DELETE /kudos/{id}
--   DELETE /kudos/user/{id}

 ### [](https://github.com/osumasum1/KudosProject#rabbitmq)RabbitMQ